VMois/vmois.github.io/about.md

 I created this blog, *"A place for my tech stuff"*, to learn how to write better technical content, advance my knowledge, and share it along the way.

-If you want to know more about what I am doing:

-<script async data-uid="48f5d9122c" src="https://astounding-motivator-9549.ck.page/48f5d9122c/index.js"></script>

 ## Not tech related

 I am an introvert with short bursts of extroverted behavior :sweat_smile:.